IceCreamYou/Chrome-BigConsole/README.md

   console shows and vice versa.
 - It would be nice if large objects were printed in a collapsed format and only expanded when clicked on.
+- It would be nice if the panes were resizable.
 - The pretty-printing of most objects takes up an unnecessary amount of space.

 ## Installation